Pediatric vesicoureteral reflux (VUR) is marked by urine backing up into the kidney instead of flowing from the kidney and then out of the body.

 Vesicoureteral reflux is classified by two types:

-- Secondary vesicoureteral reflux — A blockage in the urinary tract pushes urine back into the ureters and the kidneys.
+Secondary vesicoureteral reflux is a blockage in the urinary tract pushes urine back into the ureters and the kidneys.
 Causes of secondary VUR include nerve damage, infection or pressure on the ureter from another organ.

-In most cases, a urinary tract infection is the first sign of pediatric vesicoureteral reflex.
+In most cases, a unitary tract infection is the first sign of pediatric vesicoureteral reflex.
 Other symptoms include:

 Symptoms of vesicoureteral reflux in infants (birth to 1 year*)

 Symptoms in children (1 to 19 years old**)